4 min read

 Inula helenium: This herb has been used for centuries to treat breathing issues.
 Inula helenium is effective in treating asthma as well as bronchitis and coughs.
 It has a soothing and calming effect as well.

 Mullein and licorice root: Both of these herbs fight inflammations and help reduce coughing.

 Echinacea and Oregon grape herb: These two herbs contribute to strengthening the immune system, and a stronger immune system means a lower occurrence of asthma.

 Run a humidifier: A humidifier will loosen and eventually reduce the amount of mucous in your dog’s lungs.
-A cold-moisture humidifier would work best to add moisture to the air in your house.
-Consider adding a few drops of lavender or eucalyptus oil to the humidifier to make it easier for your dog to breathe indoors.
+A cold-moisture humidifier works best to add moisture to the air in your house.

 Oxygen therapy: This is an excellent natural remedy for us in emergency situations.
 A small oxygen cylinder is used to administer oxygen directly to your dog.
-For chronic asthmatic cases, having an oxygen cylinder at home would be a good idea.
+For chronic asthmatic cases, having a vet-prescribed oxygen cylinder at home would be a good idea.

 Acupuncture: This technique involves inserting needles into specific locations in the body to produce a healing effect.
 For 3,000 years, this practice has been used worldwide.
 Although it does not provide a cure, acupuncture can relieve some symptoms associated with asthma, particularly by stimulating nerves, increasing blood circulation, and causing the release of the natural hormone cortisol and endorphins.